OpenRailwayMap/OpenRailwayMap/INSTALL.md

     SECURITY INVOKER
     COST 100;" | psql -d railmap

  It is necessary to to set permissions for the tables.
+Note that the `railmap` in `railmap_point` and others is the database prefix as used in `osm2pqsql`.
 Replace `user` by the username of the user that runs the API server process:

     $ echo "ALTER TABLE geometry_columns OWNER TO railmap;" | psql -d railmap
     $ echo "ALTER TABLE spatial_ref_sys OWNER TO railmap;" | psql -d railmap